Wab Kinew: Personal life

 Kinew recounts that he "experienced racially motivated assaults by adults" during his time growing up in suburban Winnipeg.

 Some time after moving out of his parents' home at the age of 19, Kinew began experiencing problems with alcohol.

 On February 24, 2003, Kinew was arrested in Winnipeg, after he was spotted erratically driving his father's 2000 Dodge Dakota by Henderson Highway late in the evening.
 A witness testified in court that they followed Kinew for several kilometres and saw him lose control of his vehicle twice after striking a guard rail and street light.
 Kinew continued to drive several more kilometres with a blown-out front tire before police caught up to him at a parkade.
 Police reported Kinew as having bloodshot eyes and slurred speech, as well as being unsteady on his feet.
-A near-empty bottle of gin that was purchased that afternoon was found in the back seat.
+A near-empty bottle of gin that had been purchased that afternoon was found in the back seat.
 Kinew refused to undergo a breathalyzer after being taken into custody.
 For this incident, Kinew was convicted of impaired driving.

 In June 2003, Kinew was charged by the RCMP with two counts of domestic assault related to allegations that he threw his then-girlfriend, Tara Hart, across a room during an argument.
 A Crown attorney and Kinew's lawyer appeared in court several times between January and June 2004.
 The charges were subsequently stayed.
 Kinew denies the allegations, while Hart has continued to maintain otherwise.
 These charges were previously unknown to most during Kinew's public life, only coming to light in 2017 via anonymous emails sent to Winnipeg media outlets.
 Hart has said that she can only recall one alleged assault and does not know why two charges were filed.
 She has stated that after she left Kinew, she was living outside Winnipeg and never heard from the Crown on why the charges were stayed.